Aviv-Simchony/strain-cv/README.md

 # strain-cv
-A tool for real time measurement the strain applied to 2d materials
+A tool for real time measurement of the strain applied to freestanding oxide membranes.